Therapist Specialization

 Self-esteem therapy

 Therapy for self-esteem involves supporting people in increasing their access to self-esteem.
-This is done through different approaches aimed at addressing the cognitions, behaviours, beliefs, and feelings currently dictating self-esteem, and consistently challenging, evolving, and shifting the conscious and unconscious motivating and maladaptive factors that keep self-esteem low.
+This is done through different approaches aimed at addressing the cognitions, behaviours, beliefs, and feelings currently impeding self-esteem, and consistently challenging, evolving, and shifting the conscious and unconscious motivating and maladaptive factors that keep self-esteem low.

 Chronic illness therapy